The Volume

 class specifies how loud the sound should be.
 It is represented as a RangedFloat

-property.
-The value should be within the range of 0 to 1, where 0 is completely silent and 1 is the maximum volume.
-The property supports a step of 0.01, allowing for fine adjustments.
+that can be set between 0 and 1, where 0 is completely silent and 1 is the maximum volume.
+The property is designed to be adjusted in increments of 0.01 for fine-tuning.